Pig Hunt

-Pig Hunt is a 2008 American science fiction action horror thriller film directed by James Isaac, it was written by Robert Mailer Anderson and Zack Anderson.
+Pig Hunt is a 2008 American science fiction action horror film directed by James Isaac, it was written by Robert Mailer Anderson and Zack Anderson.
 In the film, a group faces a monstrous wild boar while trying to survive vengeful rednecks and a deranged cult of hot girls.
 The film includes several original songs by Les Claypool, who also plays a minor role as the preacher.

 This was the last film directed by James Isaac before his death in 2012.

 Plot

-The film begins with a man running for his life through the forest, obviously in a panic he hides behind a tree, trying to spot what was following him.
-As he looks around, something comes up from behind him, throwing him up into the air and back down again.
-The man screams as something begins eating him, and as the man dies, the camera turns to a pair of dog tags that are slowly overtaken by a small river of blood.
+The film begins with a man running for his life through the forest.
+As he looks around, something comes up from behind him, throwing him up into the air.
+The man screams as something begins eating him, and the camera turns to a pair of dog tags.

-John Hickman (Travis Aaron Wade) and his girlfriend Brooks (Tina Huang) are a pair of San Francisco residents who invite their friends, self-proclaimed tough guy and wannabe soldier Ben (Howard Johnson Jr.), his close friend Wayne (Rajiv Shah), as well as chef Quincy (Trevor Bullock) and his dog Wolfgang, to a weekend of hunting, drinking and fun and camping near John's uncle's cabin, in a remote mountain area.
+John Hickman and his girlfriend Brooks are San Francisco residents who invite their friends, self-proclaimed tough guy Ben, his close friend Wayne, chef Quincy and his dog Wolfgang, to a weekend of hunting and drinking near John's uncle's remote cabin.
 Ben and Wayne can't stand Brooks, and the feeling is mutual — they spend much of the trip getting on each other's nerves.
-En route, they stop at a gas station/general store for directions and encounter a van of hippie women and their cult leader, the Hippie Stranger, (Bryonn Bain) who live in a commune in the woods, presumably raising emus for meat.
+En route, they stop at a gas station/general store for directions and encounter a van of hippie women and their leader, the Hippie Stranger, who live in a commune in the woods, presumably raising emus for meat.
 From the store owner, they learn about a local legend called "The Ripper," a legendary killer hog which supposedly weighs several thousand pounds.
-After obtaining some supplies and directions, they make their way to the cabin, passing through a hillbilly homestead belonging to the Tibbs clan, all of whom drop what they are doing to watch them pass by.
+After obtaining supplies and directions, they make their way to the cabin, passing through a hillbilly homestead belonging to the Tibbs clan.
 One young boy is perched in a tree, and drops a dead animal carcass on the hood of their car as they pass underneath.
-When they get to John's uncle's cabin, they find it has been vandalized and is uninhabitable, though John maintains the rednecks down the road weren't responsible.
-The group pitches their tents and camps outside.
+When they get to John's uncle's cabin, they find it vandalized and uninhabitable, though John maintains the rednecks down the road weren't responsible.
+The group pitches their tents and camp outside.